-If you have whitened your teeth and want to keep your sparkly new smile, then you might want to know what the best teeth whitening gel in the UK is.
+If you have whitened your teeth and want to keep your sparkly new smile, then you might want to know what the best teeth whitening gels used by dentists in the UK are.
 Or maybe you had your teeth professionally whitened by a dentist, and you want to maintain your smile at home.

 - Why do you need whitening gel refills?